timex-sinclair-projects/TS-Pico/Beta Test.md

 - "Looping" of TAP files, consistent with behavior in emulators (FUSE, ZEsarUX)
 - New commands for better user experience.

+## Downloa and install Thonny on your computer

+You will need [Thonny](thonny.md) installed on your computer to restore the TS-Pico to baseline and update the TS-Pico.

+You will also need a [USB to Micro USB](https://www.google.com/search?q=micro+usb) cable to connect the TS-Pico to your computer.

 ## Download the TS-Pico beta image

 You'll need a copy of the beta software on your computer, especially if you run into really thorny problems.